NRLMMD-GEOIPS/template_basic_plugin/docs/template_instructions.rst

     * Edit pyproject.toml
     * Update @package@ to package name
-    * Add any new interface modules to "entry_points" (every module added in the interface_modules subdirectory will have an associated entry point in pyproject.toml)
+    * Add any new interface modules to "entry_points" (every module added in the ``plugins/modules`` subdirectory will have an associated entry point in pyproject.toml)
-    * Add any required external dependencies to "install_requires"
+    * Add any python package dependencies to "install_requires"
     * ``git commit pyproject.toml``

 #.
 Add individual test scripts in @package@/tests/scripts/\*.sh